 Visitors to the Palace of Holyroodhouse can still visit the chamber in which Rizzio was murdered.

-Learn more about the lives (and deaths) of other Scottish lords, noblemen, kings and queens, on an Up-Close and Personal Tour of the city.
+Learn more about the lives (and deaths) of other Scottish lords, noblemen, kings and queens, on a private walking tour of the city.